Structure functions and minimal path sets: Minimal path and cut sets of small sizes

 This concept was introduced in 1985 by Samaniego~\cite{Sam85} for systems whose components have continuous and i.i.d.\ lifetimes.
 He originally defined $s_k$ as the probability that the $k$-th component failure causes the system to fail (hence the property $\sum_{k=1}^n s_k=1$).
-More recently, Boland~\cite{Bol01} showed that this probability can be explicitly given by Eq.~(\ref{eq:asad678}).
-Thus defined, the structural signature depends only on the structure function and can actually be considered for any system, without any assumption on the distribution of the component lifetimes.
+More recently, Boland~\cite{Bol01} showed that this probability can be explicitly given by (\ref{eq:asad678}).
+The expression given in (\ref{eq:Ss2}) was derived later in \cite[Cor.~12]{Mar14} and \cite[Prop.~3]{Marb} (see also \cite{MarMatb} for a preliminary work).
+Thus defined, the structure signature depends only on the structure function and can actually be considered for any system, without any assumption on the distribution of the component lifetimes.